 - self-help for IT issues, including in the use of new software adopted to facilitate working‑from‑home; and

 - an increase in the number of individual IP addresses accessing company information.

 These factors together create a challenging environment for IT teams or service providers to manage due to the number of unknown variables and can be difficult to address if proper policies are not put in place.

 Policies for the secure home workplace environment

-At a management level, workplaces should actively reinforce or investigate adoption of a clear working from home policy to guide consistency in the security practices used by employees.
+At a management level, workplaces should actively reinforce or investigate adoption of a clear working from home policy to guide consistency in the security practices used by employees and volunteers.
+This should include updating any confidentiality or general agreements with volunteers (see below).
 Examples of key working from home policies include: